 - Several redundant questions from the IRB continuing review process have been eliminated.

-- Informed consent forms will no longer require a dated approval stamp each year as part of this process.
-This means that upon annual review, consent forms will no longer require a new approval stamp unless there are changes in the version of the consent form that was originally approved by the IRB.
+- Informed consent forms will no longer expire each year as part of the continuing review process.
+This means that consent forms will only receive a new approval stamp when they are changed due to a Change of Protocol amendment in ARROW.

 - An import feature allows a PI to automatically fill out parts of their protocol with entries from a prior ARROW submission .